jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Bash Loops.md

 done
 ```

-d) Iterating over files in a directory:
+- Iterating over files in a directory:
 ```bash
 for file in *.txt
 do